InspiringGroup-Lab/CoGNN/README.md

         └── 📁SCI-SilentOT # For generic secure two-party computation └── 📁cmake
         └── install.py # For install EMP-related dependencies
-        └── 📁ophelib # For Paillier (This is not used in current implementation) └── 📁troy # For GPU-accelerated FHE
+        └── 📁ophelib # For Paillier (This is not used in the current implementation) └── 📁troy # For GPU-accelerated FHE
 ```